Keats/vincentprouillet/content/blog/2015-06-14_trying-to-replace-json-with-protobuf.md

 +++

-> This article was originally posted on [my company's blog](https://blog.wearewizards.io/using-protobuf-instead-of-json-to-communicate-with-a-frontend).

 Protocol buffers (or other binary serialization formats like Thrift) are widely used to communicate between services.
 JSON is overwhelmingly used for backend <-> frontend communication and for APIs.
 Let's see what a client/server using Protobuf would look like.
 <!-- PELICAN_END_SUMMARY -->